-Overall, the mean number of paying client was 11 clients in last 7 days prior to the survey.
-State figures in Table 3.20 clearly indicates that the mean number of clients was as high as 18 clients in Manipur followed by 17 clients in Delhi, Goa and 15 clients in Gujarat and Uttar Pradesh.
-The lowest mean numbers of clients in the last 7 days prior to survey were in Jammu and Kashmir followed by Assam, Tamil Nadu, other NE states, Haryana and Himachal Pradesh.
+Overall, the mean number of paying clients was 11 clients in last 7 days prior to the survey.
+State figures in Table 3.20 clearly indicate that the mean number of clients was as high as 18 clients in Manipur followed by 17 clients in Delhi, Goa and 15 clients in Gujarat and Uttar Pradesh.
+The lowest mean number of clients in the last 7 days prior to survey were in Jammu and Kashmir followed by Assam, Tamil Nadu, other NE States, Haryana and Himachal Pradesh.

 Overall, 56% of respondents did not have sex with non-paying regular partners in last 7 days prior to the survey.
-A higher proportion of brothel based FSWs (70%) did not have sex with any non-paying partner in the last 7 days as compared with non-brothel based FSWs (48%) but a higher proportion of non-brothel based FSWs (49%) had sex with one partner in the last 7 days as compared with brothel based FSWs (28%) Nearly, 40 % of all respondents had sex with one non-paying regular partner in the same reference period.
+A higher proportion of brothel based FSWs (70%) did not have sex with any non-paying partners in the last 7 days as compared with non-brothel based FSWs (48%).
+Nearly, 40 % of all respondents had sex with one non-paying regular partner in the same reference period.

 Overall, mean number of non-paying regular partners was 1 partner in last 7 days prior to the survey.
-Mean number of non-paying regular partners with whom respondents had sex was 1 partner in last 7 days prior to survey.
-States like Jammu and Kashmir and Punjab, which reported high percentages of one non-paying regular partner, were also states, which reported a high percentage of FSWs living with married spouses.
+Mean number of non-paying regular partners with whom respondents had sex was 1 partner in last 7 days.
 (Table 3.19)

-Overall, 83% of respondents did not have sex with non-paying non-regulars partners in last 7 days prior to the survey.
-A higher proportion of brothel based FSWs (96%) did not have sex with any non-paying non-regular partner in the last 7 days as compared with non-brothel based FSWs (75%) but a higher proportion of non-brothel based FSWs (15%) had sex with 1 non-paying non-regular partner in the last 7 days as compared with brothel based FSWs (3%).
+Overall, 83% of respondents did not have sex with non-paying non-regular partners in last 7 days prior to the survey.
+A higher proportion of brothel based FSWs (96%) did not have sex with such partners compared to non-brothel based FSWs (75%) but a higher proportion of non-brothel based FSWs (15%) had sex with 1 non-paying non-regular partner in the last 7 days as compared to brothel based FSWs (3%).